trjohnst/express-mongoose-boilerplate/README.md

 It provides boilerplate API methods to create, read, update and delete models from an API and store them in MongoDB.

 MongoDB is run in a docker container and mounted to the local file system for easy persistence.
 This example uses MongoDB 3.6.
+You can use [docker documentation](https://docs.docker.com/) to install docker on your OS.

 # Usage